 Transportation asset management is a strategic business model that preserves transportation assets in a state of good repair condition at the lowest lifecycle cost.
 It requires inventorying assets and condition to make informed data-driven decisions that can be measured against performance standards.

 Many transportation agencies have successfully adopted this practice to more cost-effectively preserve their existing assets.

-Federal law and regulations require state DOTs to have a Transportation Asset Management Plan and to set targets for bridges and pavement on the National Highway System.
+Federal law and regulations require state transportation departments to have a Transportation Asset Management Plan and to set condition targets for bridges and pavement on the National Highway System.
 The regulations also require FHWA Division Offices to issue a consistency determination on each state's TAMP and afirm that the state has demonstrated implementation of their respective TAMP.
 Here are Alaska's TAMP-related documents: